AppDynamics Application Intelligence Platform

 The secure HTTP port for the application server.
 If not specified, the installer uses the default, 8181.

-The performance profile type for the instance: demo, small, medium, large, or huge.
+The performance profile type for the instance: demo, small, medium, large, or extra-large.
 See Controller Hardware Requirements for information about how the types correspond to sizes.

 The tenancy mode: single or multi.
 Single tenancy is recommended for most installations.
 See Controller Tenant Mode for more information.